 So how does it work?
 The unilevel commission pays distributors a percentage on the personal volume of their recruits (and their recruits and so on) typically going down five to nine levels.

 In this illustration, Karen is a distributor earning 5% on five levels of downline distributors.
 If everyone in this tree is generating $100 of personal volume, Karen is earning a $180 commission check.
 Most of the people in this tree are people Karen didn’t personally recruit.
 Toward the bottom of the tree, she may have put no direct effort in at all to generate the volume.
-It should be easy to see why you need to supplement the standard unilevel (if you choose to use one) with other commissions—your distributors are paid equally for volume they were actively involved in generating and for volume they weren’t.
+It should be easy for you to see why you need to supplement the standard unilevel with other commissions—your distributors are paid equally for volume they were actively involved in generating and for volume they weren’t.
+What do I mean by that?
 Let’s say Karen’s just getting started and she only has those first four recruits.

 Karen put in all the work to recruit these four people and each of them has purchased $100 worth of product as a direct result of her sales efforts, but she’s only getting $20.
 She might’ve done ten hours of work for that $20.

 If one of Karen’s recruits is a natural salesperson and he starts recruiting on his own, without much help from Karen, she’s going to get exactly the same commission on his work as she got on her own work.
 5% is a reasonable commission if she didn’t personally put in the time to make the sale, but it’s simply not enough if she did.